Is the CARS section of the MCAT turning out to be one of your biggest challenges during MCAT prep?

 The note should be stating what the paragraph was about.
 Then, at the end of the passage, jot down a sentence or two that contains the main idea of the passage.

-You can also use the highlight tool to help you "stay in the passage" and stay focused.
+A lot of top scorers also used the highlight tool to help them "stay in the passage" and stay focused.
+Try it and see if it works for you.

-Also, once you're done answering the questions, take 20 to 30 seconds to close your eyes and take some deep breaths.
+Also, once you're done answering the questions, top scorers recommend to take a few seconds seconds to close your eyes and take some deep breaths.
 Try to not think of anything at all.
 This will help clear the previous passage from your mind.

 Top scorers know this is important because you want your mind to be like a blank state when starting each passage.
 The worst is when you confuse a previous passage's messaging with the current one.